-You can find this Godless exclusive short by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
+You can pick this up by going to http://www.godless.com or by downloading the Godless app to your preferred mobile device.
 The link is below:

-This title was released as a Godless exclusive title that you can obtain for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device.
+This title was released as part of the Emerge series, focused on providing a platform for emerging authors.
+This was brought to us by a partnership between D&T Publishing and Godless.
+You can obtain a copy of this story by going to http://www.godless.com or by downloading the Godless app on your mobile device.
 The link is below: